Lean Six Sigma Project Sponsor Training

 Course length: 2 days; 1 day with prior LSS Management session as listed below

 Project Sponsors are critical resources in a Lean Six Sigma organization.
-They are typically executives, directors, or senior managers who are owners of the processes that Green and Black Belts’ projects are working on to improve.
-During this highly interactive program, participants will understand how they can help their project teams through each phase of the DMAIC process (Define, Measure, Analyze, Improve, and Control).
-The following topics will be presented during the training session:
+Sponsors are typically executives, directors, or senior managers who are owners of the improvement projects that Green and Black Belts are working on.
+During this highly interactive program, participants will learn how they can help their project teams through each phase of the DMAIC process (Define, Measure, Analyze, Improve, and Control).
+The following topics will be covered:

 - Lean Six Sigma Enterprise approach to improvement

 - Identifying and selecting key strategic projects